figositanggang/klip/README.md

-You have to add some package:
+# Some Packages you have to install:
 1. video_player
 2. preload_page_view